 That’s why the VA set up an appeals process known as the Reconsideration of Value.

 The ROV is certainly no guarantee of good results.
 But it does at least give buyers a shot at a higher appraisal value and a successful VA purchase.
 Talk with your lender about how best to proceed with a Reconsideration of Value.

 Generally, with the help of your real estate agent, lenders will be looking to document:

 The first stop for an ROV is with the lender.
 Typically, a Staff Appraisal Reviewer (SAR) will review the reconsideration request and, if it has merit, send the documentation to the appraiser or to the appropriate VA Regional Loan Center.

 Answer a few questions below to speak with a specialist about what your military service has earned you.

 You typically have three options if that happens:

-2) Make up the difference in cash.
-Buyers can also choose to make up the difference between the purchase price and the loan value in cash.
-Obviously, this can be a risky maneuver, particularly in areas where home values are still falling.
-Be careful before pursuing this route.
+Buyers can pay the difference between the purchase price and the appraised value out of pocket.
+This isn’t always easy or without risk -- part of the consideration is do you want to pay more than a home might be worth?
 If you ultimately decide to make up the difference in cash, you may be able to lower your VA Funding Fee if you’re putting down at least 5 percent.